pklipp/pklipp.github.io/_posts/2015-04-30-Fun-with-CSS-and-Custom-Stylesheets-in-Kanbanery.md

 }
 {% endhighlight %}

 I noticed that my changes didn't work consistently and faced a common frustration that I have with CSS and that's the C part.
 The fact that the style sheets are cascading is super powerful, but keeping track of those inheritances when you're just starting out and haven't developed a good style for managing large CSS files or collections of files is tricky.
-It's doubly so when intentionally overriding styles, but a friend told me an easy work around.
+It's doubly so when intentionally overriding styles, but a friend told me an easy workaround.
 Just add the tag !important, and no matter in what order the styles are loaded, the one from the external stylesheet that is intended to override existing styles will be applied.

-Then, to make it really wacky, I replaced the solid grey background of the board with a repeating image:
+Then, to make it really wacky, I replaced the solid gray background of the board with a repeating image:

 {% highlight css %}
 /* Change the background of the board */